anasse-hassala/Cairn/README.md

 command is, how large the outputs are, and how often inputs change.
 A headline speedup would be dishonest; the only number that matters is the one you measure.
 To keep an honest ledger:

+1. **Establish the miss cost** — `rm -rf .cairn-cache`, then `time cairn-run --input src.c --output a.o -- cc -c src.c -o a.o`.
+This is the command's cost plus a small overhead for hashing inputs and storing outputs.
+2. **Measure the hit cost** — run the identical command again under `time`.
+A hit does no compilation: its cost is hashing declared inputs, one manifest read, and copying output blobs back.
+3. **Compute your own ratio** — miss time over hit time.
+Cheap command with huge outputs?
+Unimpressive.
+Expensive command with small outputs?
+Dramatic.

+What you *can* rely on structurally, without numbers: a hit's cost scales with **input hashing + output copy**, not with the original command's complexity;